5l1v3r1/token-hunter/README.md

   -g GROUP, --group GROUP
                         ID or name of a GitLab group
 ```

+Examples:
+`./git_osint.py -g <123456>`
+Runs Git OSINT for the group specified, dumping the URLs for each project maintained by the group as well as all project
+URLs for the members in that group.

+`./git_osint.py -g <123456> -s`
+Same as above with one functional addition.
+The `-s` switch will tell the application to search for all
+[GitLab Snippets](https://docs.gitlab.com/ee/user/snippets.html) associated with each project the group maintains, as
+well as snippets for each personal project maintained by members of the group.

 # Project Status
 Currently, only the following functions are implemented: